trueos/pcbsd/src-qt5/docs/help.rst

 * `Desktop Questions and Support <https://forums.pcbsd.org/forum-13.html>`_: use this forum if your question does not fit into any of the other forum categories.

-* `Server Questions and Support <https://forums.pcbsd.org/forum-15.html>`_: this forum is for discussion of server-related topics.
+* `Server Questions and Support <https://forums.pcbsd.org/forum-15.html>`_: this forum is for discussion of server related topics.

 * `Hardware Support and Questions <https://forums.pcbsd.org/forum-83.html>`_: if you are having problems with any hardware devices, post the details of your problem to this forum.